Castor & Pollux User Guide#

 - Moving the pulse width knob of each of the oscillators will enable or disable LFO routing to the oscillator's pulse width.
 When the LFO is routed to an oscillator, its pulse width knob will control the intensity of the pulse width modulation instead of directly setting the pulse width.
 Turning the knob counter-clockwise will disable the LFO routing, turning it clockwise will enable it.
 The LEDs near the oscillator will illuminate if the LFO routing is enabled.

 Editing module settings#

 Even though Castor & Pollux uses analog circuitry to make its beautiful sounds, there is a little microcontroller brain inside that's orchestrating everything.
-There's a few settings you can tweak over USB, such as the LED brightness and the range of the pitch knobs.
+There are a few settings you can tweak over USB, such as the LED brightness, and the range of the pitch knobs.
 Head over to the web-based settings editor to tweak to your heart's content.